-If you were given a choice what all would you like to take from, let us say, anybody, from someone who could give you whatever you asked for; what would you say?
+If you were given a choice of anything that you could take from, let us say, anybody, from someone who could give you whatever you asked for; what would you say?
 Of course, the conscious mind, the conditioned mind promptly comes into play, and chances are you would start evaluating the options.
 How much can he give?
-What all can he give?
+What can he give?
 Why is he giving it to me?
-What all will I do when I get it?
-Who all am I going to share it with?
+What will I do when I get it?
+Who am I going to share it with?
 And on and on and on.

 The Spirit of Giving – Where do you stand?

 It is easy to prepare a list of things you would like to take.
 This is conditioning.
 But let me turn the tables for a moment.
-What all can you give?
-None; some; a lot; everything?
-Make two lists of what all you would like to take versus what all you are willing to give.
+What can you give?
+Nothing; something; a lot; everything?
+Make two lists of everything you would like to take versus everything you are willing to give.

 The List of Giving and Taking

-- If taking list is longer than the giving, you are already getting what you deserve from your life — frustration and lacking.
+- If the taking list is longer than the giving one, you are already getting what you deserve from your life — frustration and lacking.

-- If both lists or of equal length, you deserve congratulations.
+- If both lists are of equal length, you deserve congratulations.
 You know how to live a balanced life.